arthurchieppe/game-scraper/README.md

 ## Data Scraping and Training

-Before running the project, ensure that all necessary configurations and files are in place.
-This project includes both a scraper and a web server for deploying a trained model, so it's crucial to verify that the required files are correctly located.
+This project includes both a scraper and a web server for deploying a trained model.
+Before running the project it is important to verify that all files required to execute the model are available and correctly located and named.

 ### Data Directory
 Ensure the following file exists in the `data` directory: